seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Within*

 Achilles!
 Achilles!
-Hector’s slain!
+Hector's slain!
 Achilles.

 **DIOMEDES**
-The bruit is, Hector’s slain, and by Achilles.
+The bruit is, Hector's slain, and by Achilles.

 **AJAX**
 If it be so, yet bragless let it be;